 The Foundation acts as a fiscal agent on behalf the Association.
-The Foundation is responsible for the management and administration of these funds on behalf of the Association and reflects these funds in restricted cash and equivalents and funds held for others on the statements of financial position.
+The Association has its own Board of Directors, which makes all financial decisions The Foundation is responsible for the management and administration of these funds on behalf of the Association and reflects these funds in restricted cash and equivalents and funds held for others on the statements of financial position.